arm-conda-forge/raspberrypi-conda-recipes/README.md

 1. Run the 3.5.5 Miniconda installer
 2. `wget https://anaconda.org/RaspberryPi/conda/3.19.0/download/linux-armv6l/conda-3.19.0-py27_0.tar.bz2`
 3. `conda install conda-3.19.0-py27_0.tar.bz2`
 4. `conda --version` should now show 3.19.0.
-From this version, you can install packages from the RaspberryPi channel, i.e. `conda install -c raspberrypi foo`
 5. Last but not the least, since this was a manual update, the old version of conda (3.5.5) is not automatically removed.
 To simulate that, rename the .json metadata file.
 Otherwise, conda will uninstall itself when you call `conda install`, rendering the environment useless.
    ```
    cd ~/miniconda/conda-meta
    mv conda-3.5.5-py27_0.json conda-3.5.5-py27_0.json.old
    ```
+6. From here, you can install packages from the RaspberryPi channel and build your own packages, i.e. `conda install -c raspberrypi conda-build`

 ### RaspberryPi 2 and 3 (armv7l)
 For RaspberryPi 3, use: http://repo.continuum.io/miniconda/Miniconda3-latest-Linux-armv7l.sh.
 The `RaspberryPi` channel only contains armv6l packages that were built sometime back.